yousefalaqra/cloe/README.md

 - **Technical skills:** Master programming languages, frontend and backend development, quality assurance, and UI/UX design.
 - **Soft skills:** Hone your business development, market research, public speaking, and teamwork abilities.
+- **Boost your career prospects** Increase your visibility to industry leaders, and build a portfolio you're truly proud of that demonstrates your skills and growth.

 ##  Join the Movement

-Visit the Olive Harmony website to learn more about our mission, existing projects, and membership: [https://oliveharmony.org].
+Visit the [Olive Harmony website](https://www.oliveharmony.org) to learn more about our mission, existing projects, and membership.

 Together, let's build a platform that empowers individuals, fosters community, and fuels positive change in the world of nutrition.